nicholasneo78/machine-learning-4041/README.md

 # CE/CZ4041 - Machine Learning Project
 *A kaggle project done for the module CE/CZ4041 Machine Learning in Nanyang Technological University AY2020-21 Semester 2*
+*A detailed report can be found in Report.pdf in the same repository*

 ### Kaggle: Dog Breed Identification
 The Kaggle Project Link: [Kaggle Dog Breed Identification](https://www.kaggle.com/c/dog-breed-identification)